roshanis/10kings/chapter2_alauddin_khilji_final.md

 I was part of it.
 Not deeply.
 Not actively.
 But I sat in that room and listened to treason and said nothing.

 My guard, Hassan, is a decent man.
-He's not supposed to talk to prisoners, but three nights ago he couldn't seem to help himself.

-"You want to know something?" he whispered through the bars.
-"The general Malik Kafur argued about your case."
+He's not supposed to talk to prisoners, but three nights ago he whispered through the bars: "The general Malik Kafur argued about your case.
+You didn't recruit anyone.

-"My case?"

-"You didn't recruit anyone.
 Didn't communicate with enemies.
-Didn't act on the conspiracy.
-You just... attended one meeting and kept your mouth shut."

-"That's treason," I said.

-"Legally, yes.
-But practically?
-Half the court thinks you should be exiled, not executed.
-The other half thinks anyone who heard treason and didn't report it deserves death."
+Didn't act.
+Half the court thinks you should be exiled, not executed."

 "What did the Sultan say?"